League Insights

 Penalty minutes per game increase steadily with age as players get bigger, faster, and more physical.

 Don't panic if penalty minutes go up as your kid ages — it's the league-wide trend.
-From 7.9 PIM/game at age 8 to 15.3 at age 13, penalties nearly double.
+From 6.8 PIM/game for 2018s to 14.8 for 2013s, penalties more than double.
 Players get stronger, check harder, and compete more physically.
-Age 14 actually dips slightly, suggesting older players learn discipline.
+2012s actually dip slightly, suggesting the oldest players learn discipline.

 Scoring by Age and Tier